interledger/rafiki/README.md

 Typescript config at the root is intended to be a base config that should be extended by each package to suit the package's requirements.

+#### CI

+We use Github actions to manage our CI pipeline.

+The workflows can be found in `.github/workflows`

 ---

 ## Packages